ocaml/ocaml.org/data/tutorials/language/0lg_08_basic_datatypes.md

 - : string -> unit = <fun>
 ```

-Function `read_line` reads an end-of-line terminated sequence of characters from standard input and returns it as a string.
+The function `read_line` reads an end-of-line terminated sequence of characters from standard input and returns it as a string.
 Reading input begins when `()` is passed.

-Function `print_endline` prints the string followed by a line ending on standard output.
+The function `print_endline` prints the string followed by a line ending on standard output.
 Return of the unit value means the output request has been queued by the operating system.

 ## User-Defined Types